vimmuyengwa/tswd-portfolio-vimbaiM/final-project-part-one.md

 # Method and medium
-I plan on competing my final project by gather data from trusted sources to support the need for Cloud FinOps practitioners.
+I plan on competing my final project by gathering data from trusted sources to support the need for Cloud FinOps practitioners.
  	I will use Tableau, and Datawrapper to build my graphical models.
 Miro to build a skills map to showcase my current and future skills.
 	Python/ Jupyter notebooks to showcase my skills in Timeseries Forecasting